11ty/11ty-website/src/docs/plugins/image.md

 #### Synchronous Shortcode

 {% callout "info", "md" %}The new [Eleventy Transform](#eleventy-transform) is now preferred for situations that are not asynchronous-friendly (Handlebars, macros in Nunjucks, et al).
-For asynchronous-friendly templates (e.g. Nunjucks, Liquid, WebC, JavaScript), the [Asynchronous Shortcode](#asynchronous-shortcode) is another option.{% endcallout %}
+For asynchronous-friendly templates (e.g. Nunjucks, Liquid, JavaScript), the [Asynchronous Shortcode](#asynchronous-shortcode) is another option.
+If you’re using WebC, use the provided [WebC component](#webc).{% endcallout %}

 <details>
 <summary>Expand to see an example of Synchronous usage.</summary>